vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "phone_number": 55555559
             }
         ```
-        - Auth: ` Introduce el token para actualizar`
+        - Auth: `Enter the token to update.`

     - GET ALL WORKER

             GET http://localhost:4000/user/AllWorkers?skip=5&page=1

-        - Auth: ` Introduce el token para obtener la lista de trabajadores`
+        - Auth: ` Enter the token to get the list of workers.`

 </details>
 <details>